-Import Payments is also an important component of trade balance in the compilation of Pakistan's Balance of Payments estimates and this publication provides the estimates of Pakistan's imports of goods and services compiled by the State Bank of Pakistan (SBP) on quarterly basis.
-Import payments of goods cover all payments of moveable goods that are imported from the non-residents by the residents and that with a few specified exceptions undergo change in ownership (actual or imputed).
-The payments of services contains all payments through banking channels performed by the nonresidents for residents includes Transportation, Travel, Communication, Construction, Insurance, Financial, Computer and Information, Royalties and License Fees, Other Business Services, Personal, Cultural & Recreation and Government Services.
+This publication provides estimates of Pakistan's imports of goods and services compiled by the State Bank of Pakistan (SBP) on quarterly basis.
+Import payments of goods cover all payments of moveable goods that are imported from the non-residents by the residents and with a few specified exceptions undergo change in ownership (actual or imputed).
+The import of services contains all payments through banking channels for services provided by nonresidents to residents and includes Transportation, Travel, Communication, Construction, Insurance, Financial, Computer and Information, Royalties a nd License Fees, Other Business Services, Personal, Cultural & Recreation and Government Services.

-Major part of the import payments data compiled by Statistics & DWH Department, SBP is reported by Authorized Dealers in Foreign exchange of scheduled banks under International Transaction Reporting System (ITRS) and are on mixed f.o.b. and c.i.f. basis.
-The BOP estimates are arrived at a uniform f.o.b. valuation by deducting the element of freight and insurance estimated at 8% up till FY11 and 6% from FY12 of total import payments and adding the imports not covered by the banking channel i.e. imports financed by loans suppliers & other credits, grants etc. Estimates of imports of capital goods supplied to Pakistani branches or subsidiaries from the parent companies abroad based on annual survey of foreign investment are also covered.
+Major part of the import payments data compiled by Statistics & DWH Department, SBP is reported by Authorized Dealers in foreign exchange under International Transaction Reporting System (ITRS) and are on mixed f.o.b. and c.i.f. basis.
+The imports estimates are arrived at a uniform f.o.b. valuation by deducting the element of freight and insurance estimated at 8% up till FY11 and 6% from FY12 of total import payments and adding the imports not covered by the banking channel i.e. imports financed by loans suppliers & other credits, grants etc. Estimates of imports of capital goods supplied to Pakistani branches or subsidiaries from the parent companies abroad are included based on annual survey of foreign investment.
 The imports under personal baggage, NRI, sales of duty free shops, land borne imports from Afghanistan and imports of Export Processing Zone (EPZ) from the rest of world are also included.

 The imports data released by SBP under BOP is mainly based on exchange records, on the other hand compiled by Pakistan Bureau of Statistics (PBS) are based on flow of commodities crossing Pakistan Custom's boundaries.
 The BOP imports are on f.o.b. basis whereas PBS releases imports on c.i.f. basis.
-Under BPM5, Imports of goods for processing, repair of goods and purchase of goods at ports are added in import under General Merchandise to arrive at Import of Goods.
+Under BPM5, imports of goods for processing, repair on goods and purchase of goods at ports are added in import under General Merchandise to arrive at Import of Goods.

 From April 2003 data on import payments is compiled according to Harmonized System of classification.
-The revised system is intended to serve as a universally accepted classification system for goods, which facilitates to compare imports data across different countries of the world..
 HS Coding System was developed under the auspices of the Customs Cooperation Council (CCC) now known as the World Customs Organization (WCO).